Saptarshi-max/saptarshi-max.github.io/index.md

-## Posts
+## My Blog Posts
-A collection of all my random blog posts
+Some of my Blog contents
 <!--posts-->

 See [Posts](/posts/) for more